MortenBlorstad/MortenBlorstad.github.io/_pages/about.md

 I completed my master’s in machine learning at UiB this spring where I focused on improving the stability of tree-based methods under the direction of Associate Professor [Nello Blaser](https://www.uib.no/personer/Nello.Blaser){:target="_blank"} and [Berent Lunde](https://berentlunde.netlify.app/){:target="_blank"}, PhD.

 I also hold a master’s in economics from the [University of Agder](https://www.uia.no){:target="_blank"}, specializing in financial economics.
-In my thesis, I analyse whether the performance of Norwegian fund managers can be attributed to skill or lack thereof supervised by Professor [Valeriy Zakamulin](https://www.uia.no/kk/profil/valeriz){:target="_blank"}.
+In my thesis, I analysed whether the performance of Norwegian fund managers can be attributed to skill or lack thereof, supervised by Professor [Valeriy Zakamulin](https://www.uia.no/kk/profil/valeriz){:target="_blank"}.